Estimate Time6 min

 The thresholds for the taxation of Social Security benefits are not indexed to inflation and remain constant.
 As the benefit and other retirement income adjusts upward for inflation over time, more people will cross these thresholds and pay more taxes on their benefits.

-While that's not a huge amount, no one wants to pay more than they must.
+While $554 is not a huge amount, no one wants to pay more than they must.
 Here are some strategies you and your tax professional may want to consider that might help lower your provisional income for the year:

-• First, consider distributions from a brokerage account where gains figure into provisional income, but basis does not.
-Additionally, long-term capital gains are taxed at a lower capital gains tax rate, generally between 0% and 20%, if you held the investments over a year.
+• Consider distributions from a brokerage account where gains figure into provisional income, but basis does not.

-• Next, attempt to minimize taxable traditional 401(k) or IRA withdrawals, as these are taxed as ordinary income, corresponding to your marginal tax bracket.
-(That said, be sure to still withdraw enough to meet any required minimum distributions.)
+• Try to manage taxable traditional 401(k) or IRA withdrawals, as these are taxed as ordinary income.
+Be sure to still withdraw enough to meet any required minimum distributions.

-• Finally, consider qualified withdrawals from a Roth IRA, a Roth 401(k), or a health savings account (HSA), which would not be subject to federal income tax and wouldn't have an impact on how your Social Security benefit is taxed.
-(Note: Roth IRA distributions of earnings must meet the 5-year aging requirement to be tax-free, and HSA withdrawals are only tax-free when used to pay for qualified health expenses.)
+• Consider qualified withdrawals from a Roth IRA, a Roth 401(k), or a health savings account (HSA), which would not be subject to federal income tax and wouldn't have an impact on how your Social Security benefit is taxed.2

-Figuring out withdrawals from retirement and brokerage accounts can be complicated, so it may help to work with an advisor.
-But even if you do it yourself, try to withdraw from your Roth and HSA accounts last, so you can allow those assets longer tax-free growth potential.
+Figuring out withdrawals from retirement and brokerage accounts can be complicated, so it may help to work with a financial professional.
 Withdrawals from all 3 types of accounts in the same year can help with the management of combined taxable income.

 Should you start collecting your Social Security benefit now?

 It can be tempting to start collecting your Social Security benefit as soon as you're eligible.
-And considering the larger-than-average COLA in 2023, some people may also wonder whether claiming sooner makes more financial sense.
+And considering the relatively large COLA increases in recent years, some people may also wonder whether claiming sooner makes more financial sense.
 The simple answer is probably not.
 Even with the high COLA, waiting until your full retirement age (FRA) of 67 may be a more cost-effective strategy.
 And for every year you delay claiming Social Security past your FRA up to age 70, you get an 8% increase in your benefit.

 Recent high inflation is a good reminder that having a portion of retirement income in an inflation-protected, lifetime source such as Social Security is valuable.
 Delaying Social Security can be an effective way to increase your lifetime benefit.